shea-parkes/emacs-config/README.md

 Additionally, `zenburn.reg` is provided to give a more pleasing color palette to the `cmd.exe` windows if you like (I modified it slightly from stock ZenBurn to work better with emacs in the terminal).
 Lastly, to use `Source Code Pro` in `cmd.exe` requires some additional light registry editing.

+Also, you're going to have a much better time using `ssh` to access git remotes from a terminal.
+Troubleshoot the connections with `ssh -vT git@github.com`.

 #### Windows Explorer Context Menu Integration

 I largely followed the breadcrumbs in these links: